dimallya/cp4s-automation/README.md

      ```
      git clone https://github.com/dimallya/cp4s-automation
      ```
 2. Navigate into the `cp4s-automation` folder using your command line.
-This document focuses on installing CP4S in a Red Hat OpenShift existing cluster.
+This document focuses on installing CP4S in an existing Red Hat OpenShift cluster.
 3. Next you will need to set-up your credentials.properties file.
 This will enable a secure access to your cluster.

     ```